-By 1874, David Hayden was joined at 104 Marlborough by his brother and sister-in-law, Horace John Hayden and Harriet (Putnam) Hayden.
-Horace Hayden was general freight agent for the Boston and Albany Rail Road.
-They had married in October of 1872 and probably had lived briefly thereafter in Kansas City, Missouri, where he had been general freight and ticket agent for the Missouri River, Fort Scott and Gulf Railroad.
+On March 20, 1873, 104 Marlborough was acquired from Edith Sise by Horace John Hayden.
+He and his wife, Harriet (Putnam) Hayden, made it their home.
+He was general freight agent for the Boston and Albany Rail Road.
+They had married in October of 1872 and probably had lived briefly thereafter in Kansas City, Missouri, where he had been general freight and ticket agent for the Missouri River, Fort Scott, and Gulf Railroad.

 David Hayden married in September of 1876 to Elizabeth Cabot Blake.
 Soon thereafter, they moved to 285 Clarendon, which had been Elizabeth Blake’s family home (her mother, Ann Hull (Blake) Blake, had died in 1873 and her father, George Baty Blake, had died in 1875).

 Horace and Harriet Hayden continued to live at 104 Marlborough in 1880 but moved soon thereafter, probably to New York City (he joined the New York Central Rail Road in 1880).
-He is shown, however, as the owner of 104 Marlborough on the 1883 Bromley map.
+He continued to own 104 Marlborough and lease it to others.

 By the 1880-1881 winter season, 104 Marlborough was the home of carpet dealer Arthur B. Lovejoy and his wife, Grace (Cheever) Lovejoy.
 They previously had lived in Salem.
-They continued to live at 104 Marlborough during the 1882-1883 season, but moved soon thereafter.
+They continued to live at 104 Marlborough during the 1882-1883 season, but moved thereafter to Sharon.

-In the Fall of 1883, the house was purchased by Robert Grant and his wife, Amy Gordon (Galt) Grant.
+By the 1883-1884 winter season, 104 Marlborough became the home of Robert Grant and his wife, Amy Gordon (Galt) Grant.
 They also maintained a home in Nahant.

 Robert Grant was a lawyer and would later become a probate court judge, He also was a well known and prolific author of novels.

-Robert and Amy Grant had been married in July of 1883.
-Prior to their marriage, Robert Grant had lived with his father, Patrick Grant, at 14 Commonwealth.
-His father’s commission merchant business had failed in 1883.
-He sold his house at 14 Commonwealth and moved to 104 Marlborough to live with his son and daughter-in-law.
+Robert and Amy Grant had married in July of 1883.
+Prior to their marriage, he had lived with his father, Patrick Grant, at 14 Commonwealth.
+His father’s commission merchant business failed in 1883.
+He sold his house at 14 Commonwealth and moved to 104 Marlborough with his son and daughter-in-law.

 Robert Grant describes 104 Marlborough as “a snug little house, which looked as if it would accommodate comfortably fewer than it did.”
 He notes, “My father, the one chiefly to be considered, had a large room to himself on the second floor; we sheltered four maids and employed a chore man.
 Our range of expenses for the first four years was from $6500 to $7500, without life insurance, and we paid our bills invariably by the tenth of every month.”
 He also notes that his father shared the expenses.

 Patrick Grant died in October of 1895.
-Robert and Amy Grant continued to live at 104 Marlborough until the Fall of 1898, when they moved to a new home they had built at 211 Bay State Road.
-William MInot, trustee, is shown as the owner of 104 Marlborough on the 1898 Bromley map.
+Robert and Amy Grant continued to live at 104 Marlborough until 1898, when they moved to a new home they had built at 211 Bay State Road.
+The house continued to be owned by the trustees under Anna Mason (Grant) Lyman’s will.

-By 1900, it was the home of Francis Bacon Sears and his wife Mary Elizabeth (Sparhawk) Sears.
+By the 1900-1901 winter season, it was the home of Francis Bacon Sears and his wife Mary Elizabeth (Sparhawk) Sears.
 They had lived in an apartment at 220 Marlborough in 1899.
 They also maintained a home on the Old Boston Road in Weston until 1906, when it was destroyed by fire.

 Francis Bacon Sears was a banker and also served as treasurer of several cotton mills in Georgia and South Carolina.